cda-tum/fiction/docs/cli.rst

 -------------------------------

-A `physical model <https://ieeexplore.ieee.org/document/8246526>`_ for calculating the energy dissipation on the gate-level abstraction using the `QCA-ONE library <https://ieeexplore.ieee.org/document/7538997/>`_ has been proposed.
+A `physical model <https://ieeexplore.ieee.org/document/8246526>`_ for calculating the energy dissipation on the gate-level abstraction using the `QCA ONE library <https://ieeexplore.ieee.org/document/7538997/>`_ has been proposed.
 Thereby, information about the cells' function within a gate can be utilized to obtain switching energy consumption.
 The respective value can be printed using command ``energy``.
-Note that this assumes that the gate-level layout can be physically synthesized using the QCA-ONE gate library.
+Note that this assumes that the gate-level layout can be physically synthesized using the QCA ONE gate library.

 Physical synthesis (``cell``)
 -----------------------------